dotnet/csharplang/proposals/roles.md

 We modify the [protected access rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/basic-concepts.md#754-protected-access) as follows:

-**When a `protected` (or other accessibility with `protected`) role member is accessed, the access shall take place within a role declaration that derives from the role in which it is declared.
+**When a `protected` (or other accessibility with `protected`) extension member is accessed, the access shall take place within an extension declaration that derives from the extension in which it is declared.
-Furthermore, the access is required to take place *through* an instance of that derived role type or a role type constructed from it.
+Furthermore, the access is required to take place *through* an instance of that derived extension type or an extension type constructed from it.
-This restriction prevents one derived role from accessing protected members of other derived roles, even when the members are inherited from the same base role.**
+This restriction prevents one derived extension from accessing protected members of other derived extensions, even when the members are inherited from the same base extension.**

 TODO